A liturgical resource of the Catholic Archdiocese of Melbourne

 Sharing the tradition

-The feast of the Epiphany came to be celebrated about the fourth century and has always been a very important feast, especially in the Eastern Rites.
-One of the biggest problems faced by the early Church was the realisation that even those who were not Jewish were invited to faith in Jesus as Lord.
-Even though his roots were in Judaism, Jesus was of significance to all people who seek the truth.
+The feast of the Epiphany has been celebrated since the fourth century—and it has always been an important feast, especially in the Eastern Rites.
+One significant problem that the early Church faced was the realisation that even no-Jewish people were invited to have faith in Jesus as Lord.
+Even though his roots were in Judaism, Jesus is significant to all people who seek the truth.

-• You could give some background to Matthew’s predominantly Jewish community and their struggle with admitting Gentiles.
+• You could provide some background information about Matthew’s predominantly Jewish community and its struggle with admitting Gentiles.

-• You could read the passages in Acts that deal with this controversy and its resolution (Acts 10–11, 15).
+• You could read the passages in Acts that address this controversy and its resolution (Acts 10–11, 15).

-• You could discuss some groups of the present day who may feel alienated or unwelcomed by the Church.
+• You could discuss some groups in the present day who may feel that the Church has alienated them or not welcomed them adequately.
 Some sensitivity may be needed.

 Symbols and images

 The wise men were warned not to return the same way.
-They did not backtrack but took a new road in life after their encounter with the Christ child.
-How does this imagery speak to you of your journey?
+So, instead of backtracking their path, the wise men took a new road in life after their encounter with the Christ child.
+How does this imagery speak to you in terms of your own journey?

 Living the word